neo-project/docs/docs/en-us/develop/write/limitation.md

 }
 ```

-Defining custom member functions is not supported, with the exception of extern member functions that use features like APPCALL.

-Custom constructors are not supported, with the exception of extern constructors that use the OPCALL attribute.
+Methods, constructors, and destructors are not supported, with the exception of extern member functions that use the Syscall feature.

 ### C# array